 All-terrain vehicles (ATVs) can be dangerous, particularly for children and young adults.
 According to National Highway Traffic Safety Administration (NHTSA) statistics, young people under the age of 21 account for 30% of all ATV traffic crash fatalities in a recent 10-year period.
-At The Law Offices of Willie D. Powells III and Associates, PLLC, we represent people who have been injured in all-terrain vehicle accidents in Houston.
+At The Law Offices of Willie D. Powells III and Associates, PLLC, we represent people who have been injured and are in need of an all-terrain vehicle accident attorney in Houston.
 We pay attention, take extra care, treat every client like an individual, and will fight vehemently to protect your rights.

 ATV Crash Statistics

 NHTSA provides the following data about ATV accidents in a recent 10-year period: